-The Annual Synar Report (ASR) must be received by SAMHSA no later than December 31, 2012.
-The ASR must be submitted in the approved OMB report format.
+The ASR must be received by SAMHSA no later than December 31, 2018 and must be submitted in the format specified by these instructions.
 Use of the approved format will avoid delays in the review and approval process.
-The chief executive officer (or an authorized designee) of the applicant organization must sign page 1 of the ASR certifying that the State has complied with all reporting requirements.
+The chief executive officer (or an authorized designee) of the applicant organization must sign page one of the ASR certifying that the state has complied with all reporting requirements.

-The State must upload one copy of the ASR using the online WebBGAS (Block Grant Application System).
+The state must upload one copy of the ASR using the online WebBGAS (Block Grant Application System).
 In addition, the following items must be uploaded to WebBGAS:

-- FFY 2013 Synar Survey Results: States that use the Synar Survey Estimation System (SSES) must upload one copy of SSES Tables 1-5 (in Excel) to WebBGAS.
-States that do not use SSES must upload one copy of ASR Forms 1, 4, and 5, and Forms 2 and 3, if applicable, (in Excel) to WebBGAS. - Synar Inspection Form: States must upload one blank copy of the inspection form used to record the result of each Synar inspection. - Synar Inspection Protocol: States must upload a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections.
+- FFY 2019 Synar Survey Results: States that use the Synar Survey Estimation System (SSES) must upload one copy of SSES Tables 1-8 (in Excel) to WebBGAS.
+Please note that, beginning with the FFY 2019 ASR, SSES will generate Tables 6, 7, and 8, which are based on the optional microdata on product type, retail outlet type, and whether identification was requested.
+If your state does not submit these optional data, Tables 6, 7, and 8 will be blank.
+Tables 6, 7, and 8 are generated for the convenience of the state, and states are not required to submit completed versions of Tables 6, 7, or 8.
+States that do not use SSES must upload one copy of ASR Forms 1, 4, and 5, and Forms 2 and 3, if applicable, (in Excel), as well as a database with the raw inspection data to WebBGAS. - Synar Inspection Form: States must upload one blank copy of the inspection form used to record the result of each Synar inspection. - Synar Inspection Protocol: States must upload a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections.
+This document should be different than the Appendix C attached to the Annual Synar Report. - A scanned copy of the signed Funding Agreements/Certifications

-Each State SSA Director has been emailed a login ID and password to log onto the Synar section of the WebBGAS site.
+Each state SSA Director has been emailed a login ID and password to log onto the Synar section of the WebBGAS site.